I. Code of Academic Honesty

 - Expulsion from a course.
 The student is assigned a punitive failing grade of ‘E’ for the course and can no longer participate in the course or receive an evaluation of coursework from the instructor; provided, however, the course instructor may only impose this sanction after discussing it with and securing the written agreement of the DADD.

 A course instructor may consult with the unit head or dean for the appropriate unit or faculty colleague so long as they do not disclose personally identifiable information about the student.
-This consultation is expected to be for the sole purpose of seeking input to assist in making a fair, consistent, and equitable decision based on the infraction and supporting evidence.
+This consultation is expected to be for the sole purpose of seeking input to assist in making an equitable decision based on the infraction and supporting evidence.

 3. Duties of and Actions by the DADD

-The DDAD will provide a record of all incidents to the Office of Student Affairs.
-A student who believes that his or her record is factually inaccurate must inform the Dean of Students (email@example.com) within seven calendar days of the date they become aware or should have become aware of such inaccuracy.
-Assuming timely notification, the Dean of Students or designee will investigate, as they deem appropriate, and, if they determine necessary, in his or her sole discretion, will correct any factual inaccuracies in the record.
+The DDAD will provide a record of all incidents to the Office of the Vice Provost for Student Affairs.
+A student who believes that their record is factually inaccurate must inform the Dean of Students (email@example.com) within seven calendar days of the date they become aware or should have become aware of such inaccuracy.
+Assuming timely notification, the Dean of Students or designee will investigate, as they deem appropriate, and, if they determine necessary, in their sole discretion, will correct any factual inaccuracies in the record.
 The decision of the Dean of Students as to such matters shall be final.

 A student who is to appear before such an academic disciplinary committee shall be notified in writing of the charges placed against them and the time and place of the hearing.
 This notice shall be delivered to the student at least five calendar days before the hearing.
 A student appearing before the academic disciplinary committee has the right to be accompanied by an advisor of their choosing, witnesses on their behalf, and their parents.
 The advisor and parents are limited to advising the student and may not participate in presenting the case, questioning witnesses, or making statements during the hearing.
 A student shall have the right to make an oral statement both at the start and the conclusion of the hearing and to submit written evidence to the academic disciplinary committee.
 Further, as a general rule, a student shall have the right (i) to present and to question any witnesses of their choosing that have information relevant to the charges against them; provided that the chair may, in their sole discretion, disallow witnesses whose testimony would be redundant or not germane to the charges; and (ii) to cross-examine any witness that is called to testify in support of the charges; provided that the chair may, in their sole discretion, limit such cross-examination to the extent it is not germane to the charges, is redundant or becomes abusive or harassing.
 Members of the academic disciplinary committee may, as each deems appropriate, ask questions of anyone providing testimony to the committee or regarding any evidence submitted.
 To the extent deemed necessary to maintain decorum or to protect students from harassment or to ensure the integrity of the process, the chair may require a student to direct questions to the chair who will then ask them of a witness or witnesses.